 Anal sac disease begins as an uncomfortable impaction and can progress to an infection or abscess.

-- Licking or biting his rear end
+- Licking or biting their rear end

 - A bad smell